farhan0001/Quick-Chirp/README.md

-# Twitter Clone - Full Stack Project
+# Quick Chirp - Full Stack Project

 ## Overview
-This project is a **Twitter Clone**, designed as a full-stack application using **React** for the frontend and **Spring Boot** for the backend.
-It replicates core functionalities of Twitter, allowing users to create accounts, post tweets, follow other users, and view a real-time feed.
-This project demonstrates scalable, modern web development practices and serves as a comprehensive showcase of full-stack development skills.
+Quick Chirp is a full-stack application inspired by Twitter.
+Designed to showcase modern, scalable web development practices, it uses **React** for the frontend and **Spring Boot** for the backend.
+The application replicates core functionalities of a social media platform, allowing users to:

+- Create accounts
+- Post chirps (tweets)
+- Follow other users
+- View a real-time feed

+This project serves as a comprehensive demonstration of full-stack development skills, combining intuitive user interfaces with a robust backend architecture.

 ## Features
 - **User Authentication**: Secure user registration and login using JWT authentication.
-- **Tweet Management**: Create, edit, delete, and view tweets.
+- **Tweet Management**: Create, edit, delete, and view chirps.
+- **Real-Time Feed**: See the latest posts from users you follow.
+- **Chirp Creation**: Post short messages (chirps) with ease.
-- **Follow System**: Follow and unfollow users to personalize your feed.
+- **Follow System**: Follow and unfollow other users to personalize your feed.

 ## Tech Stack
 ### Frontend